Zhuge Jing: Zhuge Dan's Rebellion

 Not much is known of Zhuge Jing's early life apart from his family being from Yangdu County (present-day Yishui, Shandong Province), Langya Commandery.
 His father, Zhuge Dan, held important appointments in the Wei government and was involved in putting down major rebellions against Wei in 251 and 255.
 However, as his close associates were purged by the paramount Sima clan, he became fearful of his position and rebelled at Shouchun in 257.
 To ensure an alliance with Wei's rival, Eastern Wu, Dan sent Jing to Wu's capital at Jianye as a hostage.

 Dan's rebellion came to an end in 258 when he was slain by the general Hu Fen.
 Zhuge Jing's family was exterminated as punishment for Dan's insurrection, although one of his sisters was spared due to her marriage to Sima Yi's son, Sima Zhou.
 Zhuge Jing did not return to Wei and instead remained in Wu where he served as an officer in his new state.
-There, he grew to the position General of the Right (右将军) and Grand Marshal (大司馬).
+There, he grew to the position General of the Right and Grand Marshal (大司馬).